RustyDotson/Music-Projects/README.md

 2. Projects labeled only with a digit are current works in progress.
 3. Projects with a label such as "electro," "classical," or "vg" are songs that I have tossed and are labeled based on genre.
-4. You are free to play with these projects as much as you like on your own, but you may never claim any of these projects as your own.
+4. You are free to play with these projects as much as you like, but you may never claim any of these projects as your own.